Tutorial: Criminal Court Records

 - Juveniles charged with very serious crimes may be charged as adults in superior court in California, in which case the court proceedings and court records are open as they are in other felony cases.

-For more information on juvenile court proceedings and the circumstances under which court hearings or records are open to the public, see the Reporters Committee for Freedom of the Press' Access to Juvenile Courts and the page on California.
+For more information on juvenile court proceedings and the circumstances under which court hearings or records are open to the public, see the Reporters Committee for Freedom of the Press' Access to Juvenile Courts and the section specifically on California.

-For information on when a juvenile can be tried as an adult, see the official California Courts Web site.
+For more information on juvenile courts in California, including when a juvenile can be tried as an adult, see the official California Courts Web site.

 People accused of violating federal laws will be charged in a U.S. District Court.